What differentiates VCNM from other vein care facilities?

 Depending on the results of your comprehensive exam, there are several techniques that can be used to treat the underlying cause of vein conditions.
 For minor procedures, such as the removal of small spider veins, a surface laser would be appropriate.
 For more complex symptoms, such as varicose veins, the laser can be used intravenously for deeper treatment.
-Injections may also be used, but this depends on the specific patient diagnosis.
+Injections may also be used, but this depends on the specific patient’s diagnosis.
 The certified, professional staff at Vascular Center of Northern Michigan is committed to establishing the appropriate treatment plan for each patient, including following up post-procedure to assure that all vein concerns have been sufficiently resolved.

-How much down time can I expect following the procedure?
+How much downtime can I expect following the procedure?

 Post-treatment symptoms can vary by person and the severity of the condition, but for most patients, it is not uncommon to return to normal activity the same day of treatment.
 In fact, in most instances, it is even recommended to be active following the procedure.
-Support hose are strongly recommended for the first 1-2 weeks following the treatment for best results.
+Compression stockings are strongly recommended for the first 1-2 weeks following the treatment for best results.
 Be sure to carefully follow any post-treatment instructions received from your provider.

 Will my insurance cover the cost of vein treatment?